bagasafrz7/agentic-ai-workflow-and-ai-agent-basic-rag/README.md

 ## Project Overview

 This project contains AI research workflows that explore topics in depth and deliver results in multiple languages.
-It features two main workflow types:
+It features three main modules:

 1. **Chain Workflow** - A sequential research process that plans, researches, synthesizes, and translates content
 2. **Self-Reflection Workflow** - An enhanced workflow that includes critical self-assessment and iterative improvement
+3. **AI Agent Basic RAG** - A module for extracting and processing data from PDF documents using OCR and RAG (Retrieval Augmented Generation)

 ## Setup